graphology/graphology/docs/discussion.md

 # Discussion

-* Decide whether providing inexisting nodes to the edge-adding method should throw or create the nodes.
 * Discuss awkward currying of some attribute-related methods?
+* Make the graph Directed by default?

-* Decide what the updaters should do if the key is not found.
+* [NO] Decide whether providing inexisting nodes to the edge-adding method should throw or create the nodes. (prévoir options?)
-* edge iterators -> commonEdge for union?
+* [NO] edge iterators -> commonEdge for intersection?
-* neighbor iterators -> commonNeighbor for union?
+* [NO] neighbor iterators -> commonNeighbor for intersection?

+## ToDo

+* Collapsible menu (with collapse all?)
+* Add full TOC?
+* Precise the alternative constructor